SyedaRaahimaBatool/ClassificationAlgorithm/Project/README.md

 ## 3. Linear Classification: ##

 1. This model used to minimize the sum of square between  the observed and target in the data set and the target predicted by the linear approximation.
+2. We are using Logistic Regression.
-2. After the crossvalidation on train.csv and test.csv it separfates the test data upto 20% or 30% and train data upto 80% or 70%(we have changed it randomly).
+3. After the crossvalidation on train.csv and test.csv it separfates the test data upto 20% or 30% and train data upto 80% or 70%(we have changed it randomly).
-3. After the application of LC model we achieved a score of 0.80.
+4. After the application of LC model we achieved a score of 0.80.

+# Description: Important part of .py file: #

+### Convolution Part: ###

+1. In this part, we are applying 5x5,7x7,9x9 convolution to map on our 42000 data, It will help to predict and get the filtered image/label.
+2. Explaining about its working, Firstly, we can break our 784 columns into 28x28 and create 2D Array and iterate on array filter will push into it.

+### Models Part: ###

+1. We implement Three techniques and on these techniques, we are applying crossvalidation to separates training or testing data, to get the best/good score.
+2. But according to our views to work on this phase, we achieve best score on KNN.